Updated 18 August 2021

-[ Update: From 15 June 2021, all residential aged care approved providers will be required to report via My Aged Care on a weekly basis.
-Read the media release by The Hon Greg Hunt MP, Minister for Health and Aged Care > ]
+As of 15 June 2021, all residential aged care approved providers are required to report their employees' COVID-19 vaccination status via My Aged Care on a weekly basis.
+Reporting will also become mandatory for home and community aged care providers.
+Read the media release by The Hon Greg Hunt MP, Minister for Health and Aged Care >

 The Office of the Australian Information Commissioner (OAIC) offer the following general advice for employers: